gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-shaders-and-glsl.md

 the current fragment shader for each pixel.

 Actually creating the shaders requires several lines of code.
-Since those lines are the same in most WebGL programs and since once written you can pretty much ignore them [how to compile GLSL shaders and link them into a shader program is covered here](webgl-boilerplate.html).
+Since those lines are the same in most WebGL programs and since once written you can pretty much ignore them.
+[How to compile GLSL shaders and link them into a shader program is covered here](webgl-boilerplate.html).

 If you're just starting from here you can go in 2 directions.
 If you are interested in image procesing